ScottCalcalas/XZDBfunction/README.md

 # 'XZDBfunction' R Package: Genomic Database Website Browser
-- A user-friendly database website browser application for searching, annotating, and exporting genomic and proteomic metadata across multiple datasets.
+- A user-friendly database website browser application for [searching, annotating, and exporting](#browser-functions) genomic and proteomic metadata across multiple datasets.
 - Supports gene expressing & protein interaction database.
 - The only dependency is R ; works on Windows, macOS, and Linux.
-Easy to launch.
+Easy to launch [instructions](#instructions-for-configure-local-qiuck-start) available.
 - Also contains daily analysis functions for statistical and biological analysis.